When your business is easy to start, it's also easy to get stuck

 We'll unpack:

-- How the default delivery model burns out even the best at their gram
+How the default delivery model burns out even the best at their game

-Every founder starts full of fire.
-The thrill of doing your own thing.
-A few paying clients.
-A Canva logo.
-Off you go.
+Every founder starts full of fire, with the thrill of doing your own thing.
+You get a few paying clients, a Canva logo, and off you go.

-- Saying yes to everything because you’re scared the work will dry up
+- You are saying yes to everything because you’re scared the work will dry up

 - Late nights fixing things you never got paid for